Uruguay national rugby union team: 2000–present

 During the 2015 Rugby World Cup qualifying, Uruguay won the 2013 South American Rugby Championship "A", getting wins at the Estadio Charrúa against Brazil (58–7) and Chile (23–9).
 In March 2014, Uruguay faced the United States in a NACRA-CONSUR playoff for the last Americas qualification spot.
 Uruguay tied the home leg 27–27, but lost the away leg 32–13.
 Uruguay then moved to the repechage, where it defeated Hong Kong 28–3 at the Estadio Charrúa, to face Russia for the 20th and final spot at the 2015 Rugby World Cup.
 Uruguay qualified for the 2015 Rugby World Cup by defeating Russia by an aggregate score of 57–49 in the two-game series, winning the second game at home 36–27 in front of 14,000 fans at the Charrua Stadium.

 Uruguay claimed three wins and two losses at the 2016 Americas Rugby Championship, but ranked fourth out of six because they only scored two bonus points.
 In 2017 the team also claimed three wins and two losses, finishing third.
-On 3 February 2018, Los Teros qualified for 2019 Rugby World Cup as Americas 2 after beating Canada in the home-away leg, and started it with a surprising 30-27 win over Fiji on 25 September: it was Uruguay’s first World Cup win in 16 years.
+On 3 February 2018, Los Teros qualified for 2019 Rugby World Cup as Americas 2 after beating Canada in the home-away leg, and started it with a surprising 30–27 win over Fiji on 25 September: it was Uruguay's first World Cup win in 16 years.

 On 30 October 2019, nightclub in southwestern Japan filed criminal complaint against players from the Uruguay team for 2019 Rugby World Cup for allegedly damaging property.

-In 2021, Uruguay qualified for the 2023 Rugby World Cup as Americas 1, after a 1-1 series draw with the United States They lost the first game 19-16, but won the second game 34-15.
-They won on aggregate points (50-34) and are in Pool A with New Zealand, France, Italy and Africa 1.
+In 2021, Uruguay qualified for the 2023 Rugby World Cup as Americas 1, after a 1–1 series draw with the United States They lost the first game 19-16, but won the second game 34-15.
+They won on aggregate points (50-34) and are in Pool A with New Zealand, France, Italy and Namibia.

 Record

 Overall record

-Uruguay has lost all official matches versus Argentina, but has a winning record versus their other South American rivals such as Chile, Paraguay and Brazil.
+Uruguay has lost all official matches versus Argentina, but has a winning record against their other South American rivals such as Chile, Paraguay, and Brazil.
+They played Chile for the fiftieth time during the 2023 Rugby World Cup warm-up matches, winning 26–25.

-Regarding tier 2 teams, Uruguay has positive records with Namibia, Spain, Portugal and Russia, and negative records with United States, Canada, Japan, Georgia, Romania and Fiji.
+Regarding tier 2 teams, Uruguay has winning records against Namibia, Spain, Portugal and Russia, and losing records against the United States, Canada, Japan, Georgia, Romania, and Fiji.